markbeep/htmx-blog/content/posts/popup-tools.md

 ![](/content/posts/popup-tools/vsc-popup.png)

-Now I can simply run `Ctrl+T` (tbd, might change) and open a nice popup that allows me to pick the VSCode workspace I want to resume.
+Now I can simply run `Super+P` and open a nice popup that allows me to pick the VSCode workspace I want to resume.

 ### Quick How-to